dotnet/training-tutorials/content/efcore/getting-started/README.md

 ## Who Should Read This

-This tutorial is aimed at people who are learning EF Core for the first time.
-More advanced functionality is covered in the [docs](https://docs.microsoft.com/en-us/ef/).
+This tutorial is for people who are learning EF Core for the first time.
+Advanced functionality is covered in the [docs](https://docs.microsoft.com/en-us/ef/).
 Before beginning this tutorial, you should understand the following topics:

 - C# (see [Getting Started with C#](https://www.microsoft.com/net/tutorials/csharp/getting-started))
 - Relational database concepts